• Skip to primary navigation

 • Now add the chicken and cook for 2-3 minutes.

-• Add cilantro and mint leaves along with the salna paste that we made earlier.
+• Add cilantro, mint leaves, and the salna paste that you made earlier.

 • Add 2 cups of water and salt and mix well.